Impact of Microchip’s $90 million investment in Colorado Springs

-(COLORADO SPRINGS) — Microchip Technology, a U.S.-based semiconductor company, unveiled plans today to utilize $90 million in recently secured federal grant funds for expanding its Colorado Springs facility, a move set to foster job creation in the region.
+(COLORADO SPRINGS) — Microchip Technology, a U.S.-based semiconductor company, unveiled plans on Thursday, Jan.
+4 to utilize $90 million in recently secured federal grant funds for expanding its Colorado Springs facility, a move set to foster job creation in the region.
 Governor Jared Polis and other key figures joined Microchip officials for the momentous announcement on Thursday, Jan.
 4.

 Microchip is a leading provider in the semiconductor landscape with over 125,000 global customers.
 The $90 million investment stems from a larger $162 million federal grant awarded to the company by the Biden administration, aimed at bolstering the Microchip’s semiconductor production.
 This is part of a new program aimed at ensuring the United States’ competitiveness in the semiconductor industry while securing a steady supply for domestic companies that need it.